zendframework/zendframework/README.md

 ## RELEASE INFORMATION

-*Zend Framework 2.1.5*
+*Zend Framework 2.1.6*

-This is the fifth maintenance release for the version 2.1 series.
+This is the sixth maintenance release for the version 2.1 series.

-17 Apr 2013
+06 Mar 2014

-### UPDATES IN 2.1.5
+### UPDATES IN 2.1.6

+**This release contains security updates.**

+- **ZF2014-01:** Potential XXE/XEE attacks using PHP functions:
+  `simplexml_load_*`, `DOMDocument::loadXML`, and `xml_parse`.
+A new component,
+  `ZendXml`, was introduced to mitigate XML eXternal Entity and XML Entity Expansion vectors that are present in older versions of libxml2 and/or PHP.
+  `Zend\Json\Json::fromXml()` and `Zend\XmlRpc`'s `Response` and `Fault` classes were potentially vulnerable to these attacks.
+If you use either of these components, we recommend upgrading immediately.

 Please see [CHANGELOG.md](CHANGELOG.md).